Kaal505/Karlinhous/README.md

     softwaredev: ["Python", "Lua", "C", "Java", "Golang"],
     webdev: ["HTML", "CSS", "TypeScript", "Kotlin"],
     frameworks: ["React", "Tailwind"],
-    secretTechnique: "No mouse needed you are looking at a Neovim user" }
+    secretTechnique: "No mouse required you are looking at a Neovim user" }
 };
 ```